 Bake in the Oven:

-Bake for 10 to 12 minutes, until the cheese has melted, bubbled and turned golden, and the edges of the bread are crisp.
+Bake for 10 to 12 minutes, until the cheese is melted, bubbling and gilded and the edges of the bread are crisp.

 Monitor the Bread: